mavinii/mysite/README.md

 ## About this Project:
-This project is/was created based in [Django Documentation](https://docs.djangoproject.com/en/4.1/).
+This project was created based in [Django Documentation](https://docs.djangoproject.com/en/4.1/).

 - Back-End Web Development - BSC30922 & BTM0922 - Semester 1 & 2.
 - Student n: `22931`